 Localized dewatering may be required to facilitate installation of services; however, Soil-Mat (2022) determined that little to no potential for minor interference to shallow or deep groundwater levels are expected.
-Given that minimal interference is expected to groundwater levels, no impact to downstream fish habitats are expected as a result of the proposed development.
+Given that minimal interference is expected to groundwater levels, no impact to downstream fish habitats is expected as a result of the proposed development.

-No vegetation protection zones (VPZs) are warranted along the conveyance swale given that (1) there are no flood or erosion hazards currently associated with the HDF that require a setback, (2) the function of the HDFs will be maintained and/or enhanced through the establishment of the conveyance swale and/or created wetland and (3) this feature does not currently and is unlikely to in the future (unless upgrades are made to Upper James Road) support direct (permanent or seasonal) fish habitat.
-The primary functions of the existing features providing indirect fish habitat will be replicated on site to ensure no loss in ecological function.
+No vegetation protection zones (VPZs) are warranted along the conveyance swale given that (1) there are no regulatory floodline or erosion hazards currently associated with the HDF or that will be associated with the proposed conveyance swale that require a vegetated setback, (2) the function of the HDFs will be maintained and/or enhanced through the establishment of the conveyance swale or created wetland and (3) this feature does not currently and is unlikely to in the future (unless upgrades are made to Upper James Road) support direct (permanent or seasonal) fish habitat.
+The primary functions of the existing features providing indirect fish habitat will be replicated on site to avoid loss in ecological function.
 No runoff from the site will be directed into the conveyance swale; rather it has been designed to continue to convey external drainage from the Airport Lands to downstream habitats.
-The function of a buffer is to protect the feature and ensure that the functions are maintained; the functions (i.e., flow conveyance, contributions of allochthonous material) will be replicated and maintained within the conveyance swale.
+The 6.1-m wide conveyance swale will be vegetated with native plant materials; thus, the contribution of organic material will continue.
+The function of a buffer (i.e., VPZ) is to protect the feature maintain its functions; the functions (i.e., flow conveyance, contributions of allochthonous material) will be replicated and maintained within the conveyance swale, with no buffer required.
 This is further discussed within Section 6.5 (below).
+However, in response to agency comments on the engineering design of the conveyance swale, a 10 m setback from the high water level has been applied (this setback has been designed to support the 100-year flood line); no buildings will be located within this 10-m setback.
 A 10 m VPZ will be provided surrounding the created wetland (as discussed below in subsequent sections).